 One of the ways to keep your rides natural and interesting is to simulate the changing terrain in the outdoor world, and that calls for changing the angle you sit at so that you can feel like you’re going up and down a hill.

-This is an incredible and top of the range feature to have on an indoor bike.
-You see when your simulating your ride through one of the videos on iFit, your incline can change to +20% and your decline changing to -10%.
+This is an incredible and top-of-the-range feature to have on an indoor bike.
+You see when you’re simulating your ride through one of the videos on iFit, your incline can change to +20%, and your decline changing to -10%.

 Like I said, this feature works very closely with the OnDemand videos, but that’s to be discussed down below.